10: The Driver CPC module 4 practical safety demonstration test

 10.03: General competence

 The object of the test is to ensure that the candidate has a sound knowledge of the test subject areas and can show this in a practical way.
-Examiners should remember that many candidates will be more nervous during the test than when practising with their instructor or with a friend.
+Examiners and assessors should remember that many candidates will be more nervous during the test than when practising with their instructor or with a friend.
 A pleasant outgoing approach, not only in the waiting room and on the way to the vehicle, but throughout the test is particularly important to help candidates to relax.

 Emphasis must be on the candidate demonstrating their ability to answer the questions.
 For example: the candidate will be expected to make a physical check of certain equipment fitted to the vehicle, rather than tell you where it is and how to operate it.